SRaswan/cse15l-lab-reports/report3.md

 ```
 ./written_2/travel_guides/berlitz2/Paris-WhereToGo.txt
 ```
 Here the option is not very helpful because we already know the file that we are using grep on (as we had to type it out in the first place).
 However, the output does not show where 'tower' is used, which makes the output much less cluttered than it would be without `-l`.
 In fact, tower is shown 16 times.
 The commands above in the `-r` section show very cluttered outputs.
-Only showing filenames expecially helpful when we recursivley go through mutliple files.
+Only showing filenames is especially helpful when we recursively go through multiple files.
 We can pair this option with the `-r` option.<br>
 Input:
 ```
 grep -r 'Dublin' -l